 Once you’ve submitted your application, paid your fees and gone through the biometrics, you will need to interview with a USCIS official before you can get naturalized U.S. Citizenship.
+They will ask some Most Common Questions In Citizenship Interview

-When an applicant petitions to become a United States Citizen USCIS will review the applicant’s entire immigration history to determine if the application can be approved.
-It is imperative that you review your entire immigration history (preferably with an Immigration Attorney) prior to filing for Naturalization.
+When an applicant petitions to become the United States Citizen USCIS will review the applicant’s entire immigration history to determine if the application can be approved.
+It is imperative that you review your entire immigration history (preferably with an Immigration Attorney) prior to filing for Citizenship.
 This is especially true if you have received your green card through Political Asylum or if you have had any criminal problems in the past.

 1. Your Application

-After you have arrived at your interview, been sworn in, and shown your identification the immigration officer will go through your application for citizenship.
+After you have arrived at your interview, been sworn in, and show your identification the immigration officer will go through your application for citizenship.
 He will be reviewing it line by line.
 He will be trying to determine if you meet the eligibility requirements.
 Therefore, you should review your application before you go to your interview.
 If you have made a mistake on your application then make sure you bring it to the attention of the interviewer.

 2. How You Obtained Your Green Card